-As previously reported, the life insurance plan experienced losses totaling almost \$9 million over the period 2008-11.
+As we discussed in the 2013 TMAIT Annual Report, the life insurance plan experienced losses totaling almost \$9 million over the period 2008-11.
 That was the only time in the history of the Trust that the life plan lost money four years in a row.